CourseAce/Princeton-Algorithms/README.md

 Java

 # Environment Setup
-Read instructions on installation of java and its dependencies: [java-algs4](http://algs4.cs.princeton.edu/mac/)
+* Read instructions on installation of java and its dependencies: [java-algs4](http://algs4.cs.princeton.edu/mac/)
+* Set Java compiler langauge level to 6.

 ## CLI
 To run programm in the command line interface (CLI):